tbeswick96/BannerlordYetAnotherPartyOrganiser/README.md

 | [ModLib](https://www.nexusmods.com/mountandblade2bannerlord/mods/592) | ✓ | Used to provide settings and other goodies |
 | [Save Missing Module Fix](https://www.nexusmods.com/mountandblade2bannerlord/mods/282) | ✗ | Recommended as it ensures saves can be loaded when you unload this mod having saved a game with it enabled |

-Make sure that the dependent mods are enabled and listed above this mod within to launcher.
+Make sure that the dependent mods are enabled and listed above this mod within the launcher.

 ## Features